Valdosta Youth Council

 - Be aware of inappropriate behavior and stay out of trouble at home and at school.

-- Gained an understanding and appreciation of municipal government by meeting monthly with a variety of City and local leaders including: the Neighborhood Development Manager, the Planning & Zoning Administrator, the Southern Marketing Coordinator for the Georgia Dept. of Agriculture, Officer Carla Jones and her new Therapy Dog "Hope", the Police Chief, the Stormwater Manager, the Water Treatment Plant Superintendent, the City Marshal and the Public Works Supervisor.
+- Gained an understanding and appreciation of municipal government by meeting monthly with a variety of City and local leaders including the Neighborhood Development Manager, the Planning & Zoning Administrator, the Police Chief, the Stormwater Manager, the Water Treatment Plant Superintendent, the City Marshal, and the Public Works Supervisor.

 - Collectively completed more than 100 hours of community service (a minimum of eight hours each).

 - Participated in the Valdosta Christmas Tree Lighting, the Electronics Recycling event, and other City-sponsored events.